 The Painted Church was built in 1899 by Father John Velghe.
-It was he who painted the interior of the church.
-Father Velghe had no professional training as an artist.

 Note the detail of the vaulted ceiling, as well as the supporting columns.
 The columns are octagonal and set on square pedestals.
 They are painted in such a way to resemble marble.
 Each column is encircled with a painted white ribbon on which are written the mottoes, in Hawaiian, of St. Benedict’s medal.

 If you would like to read more about the Painted Church, you may do so by clicking here.